About Pacific Rim College Online

 Liza Couse is the assistant dean of the online herbalism programs with Pacific Rim College.
-As a herbalist and nutritionist, she has practiced in Canada and Mexico as an independent consultant, and has worked with a wellness based start-up and a herbal dispensary.
+As a herbalist and nutritionist, she has practiced in Canada and Mexico as an independent consultant and has worked with various wellness-based start-ups.
 Liza previously worked in entertainment-based public relations and has experience in video production and social media management.

 Her insatiable curiosity surrounding the intersection of the human body, plants, and the environment is complemented by an interest in visual technology and its potential for dispersing health information globally.